 How Does inai Help you with Singapore Payment Methods?

 The inai platform is uniquely designed to integrate more than 300+ international payment methods, including the ones widely popular in Singapore.
-Our payment platform provides a single source of integration and connects to multiple payment gateways and numerous local payment methods at once.
+Our revenue optimizer platform provides a single source of integration and connects to multiple payment gateways and numerous local payment methods at once.
 Inai’s developer-friendly payment integration model helps support flexible business models including e-commerce and other digital marketplaces.

 Apart from supporting seamless pay-ins and pay-outs, our platform helps business owners to improve their conversion rates during the checkout process by offering a localized checkout experience (be it payment methods, language, or currency).
 Fully customizable front-end and best-in-class CXO dashboards ensure alignment with your brand design and assist you in refund management and assessing failed transactions.